Foods and Meal in Japan

 Making Okonomiyaki on the hot plate

-Okonomoyaki is Japanese pancake using flour.
+Okonomoyaki is like Japanese pancake using flour.

 So, Okonomiyaki is a snack that the customers can enjoy the process of the cooking.